nas5w/interview-guide/blog/src/pages/posts/solving-leetcode-problems.md

 Sorry to disappoint, but there's a reason this post isn't called "One Surprising Coding Trick FAANG Doesn't Want You To Know!"
 It's because, at the end of the day, cracking a FAANG interview comes down to practicing.

-The good news is that all practicing isn't made equal and this post is going to really hammer home how I was able to _efficiently_ pactice leetcode and make sure the _concepts stick_.
+The good news is that all practicing isn't made equal and this post is going to really hammer home how I was able to _efficiently_ practice leetcode and make sure the _concepts stick_.

 This will be especially helpful for those of you who have completed dozens or even hundreds of leetcode problems but feel like you've made minimal progress.
 It's very possible that you're not getting the most out of your time and I really hope this post can help!